yetulaxman/csc-env-eff/hands-on/connecting/disk-areas-exercise.md

 Note: you can also you CSC object storage environment (i.e., Allas) to share files between supercomputers.

-### What would be ideal disk area to use to work with big data file (e.g, tar file containing 52000 small files) and require analysis on every small file.
+### What would be ideal disk area to perform a task that require high I/O operations (e.g, handling big tar file containing 52000 small files)?

+The “normal” Lustre based project specific directories, *scratch* and *projappl*, can store large amounts of data and make it accessible to all the nodes of Puhti.
+However these directories are not good for managing a large number of files.
+If you anyhow need to work with a huge number of files, you should consider using the NVME based local temporary scratch directories, either through normal or interactive batch jobs.

 To launch an interactive session in Puhti, execute command:
 ```text
 sinteractive -i
 ```
-One of the useful features of interactive jobs is the **fast local scratch area ($LOCAL_SCRATCH)**.
-The “normal” Lustre based project specific directories, *scratch* and *projappl*, can store large amounts of data and make it accessible to all the nodes of Puhti.
-However these directories are not good for managing a large number of files.

-Generally you should avoid workflows that require creating thousands of small files.
-If you anyhow need to work with a huge number of files, you should consider using the NVME based local temporary scratch directories, either through normal or interactive batch jobs.
-The local scratch area is visible only for the specific batch job and it is erased when the batch job ends.
-Because of that you always first need to import your data set to the local scratch and when you finish, copy the data you want to preserve back to some more permanent storage place like scratch or Allas.

 To demonstrate the effectivity of local scratch area let’s study a sample directory called *big_data*.
 The directory contains about 100 GiB of data in 120 000 files.
 In the beginning the data is packed in one tar-archive file in the scratch directory of project 2001234 (/scratch/project_2001234/big_data.tar)

 First we launch an interactive batch job with 2 cores, 4 GB of memory and 250 GB of fast temporary scratch disk.